web-apply/Translate.How/README.md

-#Introducing a Multilingual Translation Tool Capable of Cross-Translation in 135 Languages
+<h1>Introducing a Multilingual Translation Tool Capable of Cross-Translation in 135 Languages</h1>

 In today's interconnected world, effective communication across linguistic barriers is essential.
 Enter a groundbreaking solution: a multilingual translation application adept at cross-translating content across a staggering 135 languages.
 This transformative tool empowers users to transcend language barriers, facilitating seamless communication and comprehension on a global scale.